-b.
+d.
+The mere fact that MONUSCO decided to engage the LAs under b.
 Pursuant to art.
-2.1(a) of its Statute, the Dispute Tribunal lacks jurisdiction to review the matter of the abolition of the post the Applicant encumbered and the recommendation of the Secretary-General to the General Assembly that led to the abolition of the post.
-These claims are not receivable and should be rejected.
+2.1(a) of its Statute, the Dispute Tribunal lacks jurisdiction to review the matter of the abolition of the post the Applicant encumbered and the recommendation of the Secretary-General to the improper purposes.
+The Applicant bears the burden of proving that the discretion not to renew his or her appointment was not validly exercised.